 Skip to contents

-This provides an overview of the BPCells compressed and uncompressed matrix formats as they stand as of April 2023.
-While BPCells is pre-1.0 these formats may be updated, though with a goal of maintaining backwards read-compatibility across updates.
+This provides an overview of the BPCells compressed and uncompressed matrix formats.
+While BPCells is pre-1.0 these formats may be updated, though BPCells aims to maintain backwards read-compatibility across updates.

 Matrix Logical Storage Layout